We're giving you the chance to win back the value of your meal - every time you dine this month!

 Hart's Bakery

 What: You'll find Hart's Bakery under the Victorian railway arch at Temple Meads station.
 Tuesday through to Saturday, they crank out all manner of sweet and savoury treats from around 7am.
-Stop in for a very generously-stuffed sausage roll (£3.90), an almond croissant (£3) and a little cake for to take home with you.
+But you can also stop in for a very generously-stuffed sausage roll (£4.20), an almond croissant (£3.20), a healthy lunch bowl, focaccia sandwich or a little cake to take home with you.

 Where: Arch 35 Lower Approach Road, BS1 6QS